 I tried to source the wallpaper or the wallboard but couldn't find it anywhere as this caravan was from 1994 which is over 20 years old already.

-Therefore I had a genius way of getting some.
-Steal some from another part of the caravan.
+Therefore I had a genius way of getting some - steal some from another part of the caravan.

 Here is the finished board behind the seats after I stole the board to use for wall board to use in that front corner of the caravan.

 I deconstructed these as they had a small wooden frame on.
 I bought some plywood the same thickness and made some new boards for behind the seats and covered them in fablon in oak wood colour.
+I'm very impressed with how original I have made them look.

-I took off the awning rail on that side and as expected it just fell off as the mastic/sealant had had its day, hence the side being rotten inside.
+I took off the awning rail on that side and as expected it just fell off as the mastic/sealant had had its day, hence the inside wallboard being rotten inside.
+I needed to replace that piece of wallboard.
+As I said before I used the wallboard from the panels attached to the wall behind the back of the sofa area as you can see in the pictures above.

 Constructing and installing the new front window frame.......